openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   *Telemetry* - refers to streaming data relating to underlying characteristics of the device - either operational state or configuration.
 *   *Configuration* - elements within the data schema which are read/write and can be manipulated by the client.
 *   *Target* - the device within the protocol which acts as the owner of the data that is being manipulated or reported on.
-Typically this will be a network device..
+Typically this will be a network device.
 *   *Client* - the device or system using the protocol described in this document to query/modify data on the target, or act as a collector for streamed data.
 Typically this will be a network management system.

 # 2 Common Message Types and Encodings

 ## 2.1 Reusable Notification Message Format

-When a target wishes to communicate data relating to the state of its internal database to an interested client, it does so via means of a common Notification message.
+When a target wishes to communicate data relating to the state of its internal database to an interested client, it does so via means of a common `Notification` message.
 Notification messages are reused in other higher-layer messages for various purposes.
 The exact use of the Notification message is described on a per-RPC basis.

 The fields of the Notification message are as follows: